Alii and welcome to the Olbiil Era Kelulau, Palau National Congress

 The OEK is a bicameral legislature consisting of two chambers — the Senate and the House of Delegates.
 Both chambers work together to debate, amend, and pass laws that shape national policy.

-Members of the Senate are elected at large by all voters in Palau, while each of the nation’s sixteen states elects one Delegate to the House of Delegates.
+Members of the Senate are elected at large for a term of four years by all registered voters in Palau, while each of the nation’s sixteen states elects one Delegate to the House of Delegates.
 Elections are held every four years in accordance with the Constitution.

 Details about proposed bills, resolutions, and enacted laws can be found in the “Legislation” section of the OEK website.
 Each listing includes a summary, status update, and reference documents for public review.